jaganrym/Portfolio/README.md

 Seasoned **IT Leader and Cybersecurity Executive** with over **20 years of experience**, including a decade-long focus on safeguarding enterprise environments.
 My expertise lies at the intersection of **Cybersecurity Strategy, Identity & Access Management (IAM), and Enterprise Architecture**, with a proven track record of steering complex **mergers, acquisitions (M&A), and demergers**.

-Throughout my career, I have scaled security operations from the ground up—leading high-performing teams, directing **$40M enterprise IAM initiatives**.
+Scaled security operations from the ground up—leading high-performing teams, directing **$40M enterprise IAM initiatives**.
 Specialized in breaking down architectural complexity, eliminating operational overhead, and building agile, highly secure systems across hybrid and multi-cloud environments.

 Currently, focusing on bridging the gap between traditional identity management and emerging **Agentic AI ecosystems**, and use AI to enhance cybersecurity, detecting and fixing threats at machine speed, while also securing AI and Agentic AI architectures.
 I design blueprints for AI-to-AI trust relationships, safeguard non-human identities (NHIs), and engineer defenses against complex agentic vectors like Indirect Prompt Injections and identity takeovers.